masazone/CLionArduinoPlugin/README.md

 ![Screenshot_NewProject.png](assets/images/Screenshot_NewProject.png)

-For those asking how to upload, you need to specify the serial port in the CMakeLists.txt file.
+For those asking how to upload, you either need to select the port from the dropdown when crating the project or specify the serial port in the CMakeLists.txt file.
 For example:

     set(${CMAKE_PROJECT_NAME}_BOARD uno)
     set(${CMAKE_PROJECT_NAME}_PORT /dev/ttys0)